-The industry offers a ton of jobs, with often partially or completely overlapping skillsets, so you can change roles and grow according to your passions and interests.
-Not to mention the IT industry is continuously growing, and the annual earnings are often much higher than in other occupations.
+The industry offers a ton of jobs, with often partially or completely overlapping skill sets, so you can change roles and grow according to your passions and interests.
+Not to mention the IT industry is continuously growing, there are a lot of tech jobs in demand, and the annual earnings are often much higher than in other occupations.

 We have all been in contact with tech support at some point in our lives.
 Whether your internet was down, your phone didn’t work, or your work laptop decided to start acting up, it was a technician who helped you solve the problem.
 Where would we be without them?

 With all the high-tech equipment we use every day, IT professionals who provide technical support and other technical services are a crucial part of the IT ecosystem.